gdgnuernberg/arcore-meet-andy/README.md

     implementation 'com.google.ar.sceneform.ux:sceneform-ux:1.9.0'
 }
 ```
+Shortcut to final outcome: `git reset --hard 4ff7b7d6cef43ccc805c75741619b8e03d027d6a`

 ### Step 3.a: Create an `ArFragment`
-`git checkout cb6f572d7e47d267b07edb15e7a82edf1b686ede`
 Ideally you should check if the device you are running on is compatible with the features you need and request necessary permissions during runtime. `ArFragment` does all this for you.
-1. Checks whether a compatible version of ARCore is installed, prompting the user to install or update as necessary
+1. It checks whether a compatible version of ARCore is installed, prompting the user to install or update as necessary
-2. Checks whether the app has access to the camera, and asks the user for permission if it has not yet been granted
+2. It checks whether the app has access to the camera, and asks the user for permission if it has not yet been granted

 * Choose File -> New -> Android Activity -> Empty Activity
 * Call it MainActivity, check "Launcher Activity"